 I’m just going to say it and hopefully you will read on to understand my perspective…….I really don’t like the word “respect”, “respectful” even worse, and “disrespectful” is the word that bothers me the most.
 I say this because I feel “respect” is used as an umbrella term to define a variety of behaviours, with many different intents.
 Most commonly it means kind, polite or obedient.
 This is where I feel the use of the word is being misused to impose power on children.
 When it is used in reference to obedience; “when I ask him to clean his room I expect him to be respectful and clean his room without any back talk or reminders,” it is an expectation of compliance, not respect.
 It is nice when a child easily cleans their room but what is the bigger message being sent here?
 You must obey the commands of adults, without protest, or else you are disrespectful?
 That is a dangerous message that can make children vulnerable to predators.

 How do we do this?
 I think we need to return to the original objective… we want our children to be kind.
 Because really, is it about which fork to use…. or is it about being kind to other people?
-Holding open doors, saying please and thank you, smiling and saying hello to people you walk by on the street.
+Expressing genuine gratitude, treating others the way they want to be treated and valuing the needs of others, as well as themselves.
 That is my image of a “respectful” child and we teach these skills by modelling them.
 By saying please and thank you, by holding open doors, by saying “hello” to people on the street.
 Model being a kind person for your child.
 Give up your seat on the bus, let someone go ahead of you in line, express kindness and gratitude towards people who are serving you and your family.
 Your child will learn by example how to be kind and considerate of others.

 Do Respect and Love Go Together?